qgustavor/HummingStats/readme.md

 possible to mistake month and day) and may not reflect the actual state of the website.
-The API is being queried 24/7 since this day, but in a slow rate to avoid any problems to Hummingbird, also giving contact information in the user-agent string in all requests if needed.
+The API is being queried 24/7 since this day, but in a slow rate to avoid any problems to Hummingbird, also giving contact information in the user-agent string in all requests.

 I think the developers can easily implement a official stats page, but they're too focused on the next version of Hummingbird, so I wanted to make a not